sherryrich/bandersnatch/README.md

 * In "Deployment Method" click on "GitHub" to connect them.
 * Select "connect".
 * Enable Automatic Deploys" or "Deploy Branch".
-* Heroku will now deploy the site
+* Heroku will now deploy the site.
-* NOTE: Heroku changed deploments procedure from the Heroku dashboard so subsuqnetl depoloments were completed by myself via the terminal.
+* NOTE: Heroku deployment procedure changed from the Heroku dashboard so subsequent depoloments were deployments via the terminal only.
 [See here for steps.](https://github.com/sherryrich/bandersnatch/blob/main/docs/heroku_deployment.PNG)

 ### Making a Local Clone